Social entrepreneurs meet at World Economic Forum in Davos | DW | 21.01.2020

 One of its projects is the training of women to become solar engineers in Tilonia, India.
 They learn to build, install, operate and if necessary to repair solar lamps — and thus have a job opportunity.

 "My organization has, in its 47 years of existence, educated and brought learning to 4.5 million people.
-We have brought clean light to more than a million people across 93 countries through our rural access to energy program which is done by women who have never been formally educated," Fallone says, full of energy, at the meeting 1,800 meters (5,900 feet) above the village of Davos.
+We have brought clean light to more than a million people across 93 countries through our rural access to energy program which is done by women who have never been formally educated," Fallone says, full of energy, at the meeting above the village of Davos.

 Read more: India's water woes: Could special ATMs solve the lack of clean drinking water?